allthingstalk/arduino-client/README.md

 ### Installation
   1. Download the source code
   2. copy the directories in the 'library' directory to your arduino library directory.
+  3. copy the directories in the 'dependencies' directory to your arduino library directory.
+(These are external arduino libraries that are either used by the IOT libraries or on of the demo templates).
-  3. Use the 'demo' templates as a starting point.
+  4. Use the 'demo' templates as a starting point.

 ### Instructions